w3c/wai-curricula/content/content-author/clear-content.md

 * use icons and symbols to help users understand text content
 * provide text alternatives that clearly communicate the purpose and content of images and other graphics
 * write clear and meaningful:
-  * titles that describe the purpose of the page
+  * titles to describe the purpose of the page
   * link text to communicate the link purpose
 * identify related requirements for designers and developers to ensure:
   * appropriate contrast ratio for content